 High Admin-Ajax usage is a common performance bottleneck in WordPress sites.
 However, slow WordPress admin can also be due to background WordPress tasks such as WordPress backups, WP-Cron, and so on (like in our earlier example).
 Or perhaps it’s a bloated plugin that adds too many banners to your admin dashboard.

 With Kinsta APM, you no longer have to rely on guesswork.
-You’ll get to see the exact performance data for the entire site, helping you figure out any performance issue.
+You’ll see the exact performance data for the entire site, helping you figure out any performance issues.

-We’ve published various use cases for Kinsta APM to find WordPress performance bottlenecks – fixing a slow WordPress admin dashboard is one of them.
-You can refer to it to learn how to use Kinsta APM to find WordPress admin performance bottlenecks.
+We’ve published various use cases for Kinsta APM to find WordPress performance bottlenecks — fixing a slow WordPress admin dashboard is one of them.
+You can follow this guide to learn how to use Kinsta APM to find WordPress admin performance bottlenecks.

-One super feature of Kinsta APM is that it works with any type of WordPress site.
-Like with WooCommerce, you can use it to find performance issues with WordPress multisite, membership sites, and LMS sites.
+One neat feature of Kinsta APM is that it works with any type of WordPress site.
+Like with WooCommerce, you can use it to find performance issues with WordPress Multisite, membership sites, and LMS sites.

 10. Server Location and Configuration Matters

 Your web server’s location and its configuration can have a significant impact on your website’s speed.